-- A Living Will expresses your preferences for end-of-life medical treatment (Directive to Physicians).
+- A Living Will: Expresses your preferences for end-of-life medical treatment (Directive to Physicians).

 Protecting & Distributing Your Estate

-- Trusts can serve so many purposes ─ managing funds on behalf of a minor, enhancing quality of life for someone with disabilities, safeguarding an inheritance in the event of divorce.
+- Trusts can serve so many purposes ─ managing funds on behalf of a minor, enhancing the quality of life for someone with disabilities, safeguarding an inheritance in the event of divorce.

 - A Pre-nuptial Agreement and/or a Marital Property Agreement can preserve harmony in blended families and determine how assets and money will be handled in a divorce or after death.

-- A Will ensures that, upon your death, property will be dispensed as you wish and designates an executor to manage the process.
+- A Will ensures that, upon your death, the property will be dispensed as you wish and designates an executor to manage the process.

-- An Enhanced Life Estate (Lady Bird) deed avoids probate delays, distributing real estate to your beneficiaries immediately upon your death.
+- An Enhanced Life Estate (Lady Bird) deed avoids probate delays, distributing the real estate to your beneficiaries immediately upon your death.